Barony of North Cadbury

 The Baron & Baroness of North Cadbury

-Jörg (George) Hubert Dumke, 6th Baron of North Cadbury or Baron de Newmarch, 11th Lord of Blakewell and 18th Lord of Codiford Farleigh, KRO, (b.
-1964), is an educationalist and head teacher.
-He succeeded to the title as 6th Baron of North Cadbury in 2011, granted by legal authorities and Deed of Conveyance.
+Jörg (George) Hubert Dumke de Newmarch, 6th Baron of North Cadbury or Baron de Newmarch, 11th Lord of Blakewell and 18th Lord of Codiford Farleigh (b.
+1964), succeeded to the hereditary barony title as 6th Baron of North Cadbury in 2011, granted by legal authorities and Deed of Conveyance.
 The Baron also holds the manorial titles Lord of Blakewell (Devon) and Lord of Codiford Farleigh (Cornwall).

 As well as his custodian duties as owner of the barony, the Baron has a keen interest in history, especially in British history.